juliagbmaciel/e-commerce-mobile-fullstack/README.md

 # About this project...
-It was a e-commerce made to study and improve my abilities with react native, and I also learned a lot about a backend running on a express server w/ firebase. enjoy :)
+It was an e-commerce made to study and improve my abilities with react native, and I also learned a lot about a backend running on a express server w/ firebase. enjoy :)
+(All my commits was not counted, cause I had some little problems)